mr-bt/manager.README/README.md

 ![Image: Holly Andres](R2003H_ANDRES.jpeg)

-## Disclaimer

-This README is a reflection of my personal management style and beliefs, and it should not be interpreted as representative of the practices or philosophies of other managers at our company.
-While you may find similarities between this document and others you've come across, any resemblances are either coincidental or a sign that I found certain words or ideas particularly well-expressed.

-Please note that this document is dynamic and will evolve over time.
-If you notice discrepancies between my stated beliefs and practices and my actions, I encourage you to bring them to my attention.
-Such feedback will help me better serve you and our organisation.

-Remember, this README is not a substitute for personal interaction and mutual understanding.
-It's a starting point for our professional relationship, and I look forward to learning and growing with you.

 ## About Me

 Hello, I'm Bruno.
 I was born in Porto, Portugal, in 1983 and have since lived in Lisbon and London.
 I'm a father to a wonderful baby boy and a partner to an amazing woman.